 For mobility parking, please see security on entry to the HMRI carpark and we will do our best to accommodate by allocating close-by car spaces (subject to availability).

-FREE SHUTTLE BUS FROM HUNTER STADIUM
+FREE SHUTTLE BUS FROM MCDONALD JONES STADIUM